arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/waves-fleet-managment/content.md

 fioctl waves cancel <wave name>
 ```

-When you create the wave you should be able to see it on your factory page.
-Here it should also be marked as complete once you call the wave complete command.
+After creating the Wave, you should see it on your Factory page.
+It should also be marked as complete after you call the Wave complete command.

 ![The wave page on your FoundriesFactory](assets/foundriesfactory-waves-page.png)